 or result) of our faith is love.
 Therefore, Peter was saying that love

 is more precious than gold, having been tested by fire.
-The hotter the fire
+The hotter the fire (greater tribulation and

-and the greater the tribulation and distress, the more faith we need and the
+distress), the more faith we need and the

-those who would treat us with indignity is greater than the love we show to
+the love we show to

 more valuable than gold, which is perishable.
 We know that gold is not really